“The art of leadership is saying no, not yes. It is very easy to say yes.” — Tony Blair

 Saying no to undisciplined behavior is an important part of keeping players on task.
 Even the very best teenagers that we encounter on our high school teams can open the door to some chaos.
 At the most innocent, a player that we respect and admire, may make a request that would change the plan for the day.
 It may seem like such a nice thing to do.
 They may express their enjoyment for a certain challenge (drill), or game, and ask, “Can we do _____ Today?”
 It seems so easy and natural to trust and listen to your best citizen, but really what often happens is that it sets a precedent for being open to changing the plan.
 The inner conflict we may feel runs counter to the ‘people pleasing’ part of our inner self when we say ‘no’ to such a kind hearted request.
 However, it opens the door to another player, who is less disciplined, who has not such a good idea to have theirs accepted as well.
 If not, then they have a claim in their own mind as to ‘favoritism’.
 I tell my players, “You know the answer is going to be NO for today, but go ahead and ask your question, then I will take it under advisement for another day.”
 Very, very rarely I may change they day’s plan, but only if what the player offers is true genius and far exceeds what I had on the agenda.
 The number of times that has happened in 28 years has to be less than 5.
 A very important part of saying no, is to first listen.
 Players want to know that their voice will be heard, but there is little or no leeway for today’s plan to be changed.

-Its best also to say no to the behaviors that and ruin a plan.
+Its best also to say no to the behaviors that can ruin a plan.
 Lazy movement between activities, a lack of following directions, and distracting or off task behavior can ruin the practice environment.
 Saying ‘no’ to undisciplined practice, is actually saying ‘yes’ to a more fun practice, because once the days objectives are achieved, then each practice ends with a large group game.
 Sometimes saying no can be a game.
 At one school, I had 26 players on 6 courts, with two banks of three courts.
 I mainly operated from the three courts where varsity players were practicing, and the JV players where on the other three which had a pretty tough egress over to the three courts I was on.
 Early on when I wanted to bring everyone together it would take a few minutes.
 I said no to that by counting down from 45 seconds expecting everyone to be on court before I got to zero.
 If they didnt make it there were some light consequences.
 We might do some ‘fast feet’, because ‘we need to be more quick’.
 So simply by setting a standard, on the one side is yes, and the other side is no. Examples of other behaviors that need to end are: arriving late to practice, not giving best efforts, creating distractions or getting distracted by outside circumstances like school friends walking by and starting a conversation.
 Countless times I have had conversations with players to say, “No, that’s not O.K.”
 Like missing make-able shots, not giving full effort, because the player is not excited by the challenge presented.
 Hitting inappropriate shots, or acting in an inappropriate way with team-mates.

 A handful of times in my coaching career I have had a certain player in mind in developing a special practice to meet that player’s need, mostly because other players also share the need to work on that item, but also because there are times when building one skill into a one or a few players on the team can have a major impact on the team’s outcomes.
 It seems like almost every season that I create one of these special practices the player in my spotlight are not present that day.
 Had I known that they would miss, I may have created a completely different plan to work on another skill in another pivotal player.
 Which brings up another point, it’s not ok not to communicate.
 Things come up, players get sick, family emergencies, that annoying dental appointment that can’t be any other time, etc.